 4. SPRAY PATTERN: AIM THE LEFT EDGE FIRST

 Attach the hose while you hold the sprinkler in the hole.
 When the water pops the turret up, spin the top of the turret right and left to see where the water lands.
 Don’t force the turret in the wrong direction—it will turn easily in the correct direction.
 You don’t need to adjust the right stop or spray distance yet.
 Just get the left stopping point aimed along the left border of your spray pattern.
+This cannot be changed later so it has to be correct before you pack in the dirt.
 Turn off the water and put the orange cap back on.
 Pack in the rest of the dirt on all sides with your fingers so there are no loose spots.

 5. SPRAY PATTERN: SET THE RIGHT EDGE

 You may turn the water back on.
 Use the key to turn the arrow pointer (in the center of the turret) to adjust the setting for the right stop.
 You will hear a tiny click as you change each degree of rotation.
 You may spin the turret right and left with the water running to check your setting.
 When you set the rotation to 360º the turret will continuously turn clockwise without stopping and reversing direction.

 6. SPRAY PATTERN: SET THE DISTANCE